Local moving companies in Santa Ana

 - State licensing: When moving within Iowa, make sure to hire a company that is licensed by the Iowa Department of Transportation.
 Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means they’ve met minimum insurance and highway safety requirements.
 Make sure the moving company you use has a license before hiring.

-- Moving insurance: Every state has their own requirements when it comes to insurance.
+- Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.

 - Moving checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.